 Butterflies are fairly close in value and in their powers to knights, yet they have more novelty to them as a piece type, which appealed to me in trying to invent a 10x10 variant.
-The piece type was also appealing since, on such a board, bishops are definitely a bit stronger than knights on average (after some value estimating calculations of mine, butterflies also seem to me to be a bit weaker than bishops on a 10x10 board, too, but they are still interesting pieces).
+The piece type was also appealing since, on such a board, bishops are definitely a bit stronger than knights on average (after some value estimating calculations of mine, butterflies seemed to me to be just a tiny bit stronger than bishops on such a board).
 After not liking any number of often seemingly complex, overly powerful or overly weak chess variant piece types during my search, I found that Flying Dragons seemed to suit my needs too, as is explained in the Notes section further below.
 Advancers were the sort of roughly equivalent substitute for queens that I was also looking for in a piece type, in terms of their value, and in having more novelty.
 Hopefully the result of my labours is a rather refreshing and enjoyable variant to play.

 A Game Courier preset for play is available.